jtonk/ha_wind_card/README.md

 - Wind rose with N/E/S/W indicators and tick marks
 - Cycles through arrays of `direction`, `speed` and `gusts` exposed in an entity's `data` attribute
 - Hovering over the history bars displays that entry's values on the gauge
+- Touch support to view bar values by sliding across the graph

 ## Installation
 ### With HACS